Metrics That Define Revenue Operations Success

 CAC is the total cost of acquiring a new customer, including marketing, sales, and any other related expenses.
 Monitoring CAC is essential to understanding the profitability of your customer acquisition efforts.
 A lower CAC indicates that your RevOps process is becoming more efficient and cost-effective

 LTV is the total revenue a customer is expected to generate throughout their entire relationship with your company.
-By tracking LTV, you can assess the long-term value of your customers and invest in customer retention strategies accordingly.
+By tracking LTV, you can assess the long-term value of your customers and invest in customer retention strategies accordingly, and in doing so, increase the success of your revenue operations metrics.

 The LTV to CAC ratio is a critical metric for evaluating the effectiveness of your RevOps strategy.
 A higher ratio indicates that the value of a customer exceeds the cost of acquiring them, leading to long-term profitability.